SerhiiCho/timeago-docs/docs/versions/v3/what-is-timeago.md

 ---

 # What is Timeago?
-Timeago is a fast, lightweight date and time library that converts a given date into a "time ago" format.
-It calculates and displays the time difference between the specified date and the current date, supporting both past and future dates for versatile use.
+Timeago is a fast and lightweight library for working with dates and times.
+It transforms a given date into a human-readable "time ago" format, calculating the difference between the specified date and the current date.
+It supports both past and future dates, making it versatile for various use cases.

+With its simple API and support for multiple languages, Timeago seamlessly adapts to different applications, whether you're building user interfaces, handling localized content, or working with changing or real-time dates.

 ## Features
 The package has several nice features, such as: